MetaCell/geppetto-meta/geppetto-ui/src/components/graph-visualization/README.md

 ### Graph Visualization Example 1

-Example of basic React Component class using the Graph Visualization Component.
+Example of basic usage of the Graph Viewer.

 ```
 graph-visualization/showcase/examples/GraphVisualizationShowcase